vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 - Orbax?
     - Just mention?
 Or show basic use-case?
 - There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
 However, can't train with this, it is a static model.
+- Non differentiable module parameters? (codebooks, batch norm, etc)
+- regularisation layers like dropout
+- composing layers like Sequential
+- gradient accumulation? optax.MultiSteps
+- refer to other losses and optimisers (link to API reference)

 ## Conclusion
 - Less ideological, more a practical guide to use JAX + Flax + Optax